valberrie/rathammer/doc/start.md

 key_values: Stores a list of arbitrary key value pairs for entities.

 connections: Used for source engine style entity input-output.
 See [valve developer wiki](https://developer.valvesoftware.com/wiki/VMF_(Valve_Map_Format)#Connections)

+### func_useableladder
+This entity is really annoying, it is only used by hl2 and portal.
+When you translate a func_useableladder entity, the origin of the entity is synced with the point0 field (the start of the ladder)
+The point1 field (end of the ladder) must be set manually.
+An orange helper outlining the ladders bounds is drawn, but the second part of the hull (point1) can not be manipulated in 3d.